whxaxes/gulp-tobase64/README.md

 ## API

 ### maxsize
-It will be compiled into base64 when the image size is less than this value, the default value is 1 and the unit is 'KB'
+The max size of images for compiling, the default value is 1 and the unit is 'KB'

 ### ignore
-It's used to ignore files, it can be string,array or regular. <br>
+Ignore files, it can be string, array or regular. <br>
 ```
 'image' , ['image','abc'] or /\/abc\//g
 ```

 ### pathrep
-It's used to transform file path into readable path like this :
+Transform file path into readable path like this :
 ```
 /public/bizapp1007/image.png ==> ./public/image.png
 ```